The Kingsroad

 "The Kingsroad" is the second episode of the first season of the HBO medieval fantasy television series Game of Thrones, first aired on April 24, 2011.
 It was written by series creators David Benioff and D. B. Weiss, and directed by Tim Van Patten.

-Nearly all the action of the episode happens during travel: Eddard Stark and his daughters accompany the king's entourage to King's Landing to occupy the post of Hand of the King, Tyrion Lannister joins Jon in his travel to the Wall, and the newly wed Daenerys goes with her husband's khalasar to the city of Vaes Dothrak.
-Meanwhile, in Winterfell a grieving Catelyn Stark watches over her unconscious son Bran.
+Nearly all the action of the episode happens during travel: Ned Stark and his daughters accompany the King Robert Baratheon's entourage to King's Landing to occupy the post of Hand of the King, Tyrion Lannister joins Jon Snow in his travel to the Wall, and the newly wed Daenerys Targaryen goes with her husband's khalasar to the city of Vaes Dothrak.
+Meanwhile, in Winterfell, a grieving Catelyn Stark watches over her unconscious son Bran.

 The title of the episode refers to the long road that snakes throughout Westeros, eventually ending at King's Landing.

 Viewing figures were unchanged from the premiere, despite the second episode airing on Easter Sunday.
-Critical reception to the episode was favorable.
+Critical reception to the episode was largely favorable, with praise going towards the character development, though some considered it inferior to the previous episode.
 Filming locations included several notable Northern Ireland locations, and the filming itself was complicated by the difficulty of integrating canine actors into several crucial scenes.
 In the United States, the episode achieved a viewership of 2.2 million in its initial broadcast.

 Plot

 In the Dothraki Sea

-En route to Vaes Dothrak with Khal Drogo's khalasar, Jorah Mormont reveals to Viserys Targaryen that he was exiled for selling poachers into slavery.
+En route to Vaes Dothrak with Drogo's khalasar, Jorah reveals to Viserys that he was exiled for selling poachers into slavery.
 Viserys is impatient for control of Drogo's army.

-Daenerys Targaryen struggles with her new marriage and the nomadic Dothraki lifestyle, taking comfort in her dragon eggs.
+Daenerys struggles with her new marriage and the nomadic Dothraki lifestyle, taking comfort in her dragon eggs.
 Distressed by sex with the Khal, she asks her handmaiden Doreah how to please her husband.
 Later, she is able to have sex with Drogo while facing him, leading the relationship to become more intimate.

 At Winterfell

-Bran Stark has been in a coma for over a month.
-After slapping his nephew Joffrey Baratheon for refusing to give his condolences to the Starks, Tyrion Lannister informs his siblings that Bran will survive.
+Bran has been in a coma for over a month.
+After slapping Joffrey for refusing to give his condolences to the Starks, Tyrion informs his siblings that Bran will survive.

-Ned Stark and his daughters prepare to journey to the capital with King Robert Baratheon, while Jon Snow leaves to join his uncle Benjen in the Night's Watch, accompanied by Tyrion.
-Jon gives Arya Stark a sword, and Catelyn Stark chastises Ned for leaving her.
+Ned and his daughters prepare to journey to the capital with Robert, while Jon leaves to join his uncle Benjen in the Night's Watch, accompanied by Tyrion.
+Jon gives Arya a sword, which she names Needle, and Catelyn chastises Ned for leaving her.
 Ned promises Jon to tell him about his mother when they meet again.
-As they embark for King's Landing, Robert tells Ned of Daenerys Targaryen's marriage to Khal Drogo and the possibility of Viserys raising a Dothraki army to overthrow him.
+As they embark for King's Landing, Robert tells Ned of Daenerys' marriage to Drogo and the possibility of Viserys raising a Dothraki army to overthrow him.

 A fire breaks out at Winterfell as an assassin tries to kill Bran, but the assassin is held off by Catelyn and killed by Bran's direwolf.
 A strand of blonde hair in the tower where Bran fell convinces Catelyn that the Lannisters are involved.
-Confiding with her son Robb, Maester Luwin, Master-at-Arms Ser Rodrik Cassel, and the Starks' ward Theon Greyjoy, Catelyn decides to go to King's Landing to warn Ned.
+Confiding with her son Robb, Maester Luwin, Master-at-Arms Ser Rodrik Cassel, and Theon, Catelyn decides to go to King's Landing to warn Ned.